 Sunday: How was it shooting with Karlo with no makeup?

-Arlenne: I typically don’t wear make-up, quite frankly, I think it's time consuming on the daily basis, I preach coconut oil, and some bomb Rose Spray.
-However, I wasn’t always like this, It was so hard to get out of the house with a full face of make-up, I felt incomplete, and unready without it.
+Arlenne: I typically don’t wear makeup; quite frankly, I think it's time-consuming on a daily basis.
+I preach coconut oil and some bomb Rose Spray.
+However, I wasn’t always like this.
+It was so hard to get out of the house with a full face of makeup; I felt incomplete and unready without it.

 Sunday: How do you keep yourself healthy?